chimuelo1011/Command-The-Dungeon-EGDD/index.md

 - An interactable live skeleton that makes a variable true for the player to use the "ls -a" command.
 - An interactable mask that provides the player with the main goal of the game.
 - A text box in the lower center of the screen where the player can write the commands.
--
+- Doors that will require keys in order to be open.

 ## Core Gameplay Mechanics (Detailed)

-- Type in a command and press enter to use it.
-Correct commands can result in moving to the right place and/or finding the right files.
+- Write commands in the text box and press enter to use it.
+    - ls: To inspect the current area.
+    - cd: To move from one space into another.
+    - mov: To move an object from one space to another.
-- Some enterences will require travel to specific locations to open them, incentivising exploration while also slightly enforcing it.
+- Doors will require specific items to open them.
-- *Core Gameplay Mechanic #3*: *Describe in 2 paragraphs or less, along with how it generally works*
+- Player will use enter to keep dialogue going when talking to entities.
+- Talking to entities can unravel more story, or award new abilities.
+- Player will be able to grab objects and store them for later use.
+- Collect 4 pieces of a mask to open the final door.

 ## Feedback
--
-*Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*

-*Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*
-- At certain points in the game, they will be shown commands to be introduced to them.
+At certain points in the game, they will be shown commands to be introduced to them.
 After that, using something other than those commands would be beyond the scope of the game, but using commands incorrectly would give some feedback.
 For example, cding to a nonexistent folder would show an error that the folder doesn't exist and probably hint at using ls.

 # Story and Gameplay